 RAZ: So if these are rare events, what can authorities do?

 VEDANTAM: Well, law enforcement officials increasingly are moving to a model that is called a threat assessment model, as opposed to a profiling model.
 And it's based on a central insight, which is when you look at many of these recent school shootings or mass shootings, they've often taken time to plan.
-There's been a lengthy planning period because you just can't pull these things off on the spur of the moment.
+There's been a lengthy planning period, because you just can't pull these things off on the spur of the moment.

 And as a result of that, there are often other people who know something about the plan.
 Maybe they have hazy information or disjointed information.
 And one of the ideas of the threat assessment strategy is to encourage people to come forward with information, even if they feel that information is incomplete or doesn't make complete sense.

 And the idea is that once you get actual information, tangible information, you then go through a process where you say, is this just a person who's upset?
 Or does this person actually have a plan?
 Does the person actually have the capacity to carry out the plan?
 Is there a track record of this person having done anything violent?
 And the idea is you don't go from zero to 60 in one second.
-You've taken the information and then say, very carefully, is this a serious threat?
+You take in the information and then say, very carefully, is this a serious threat?
 What can I do it about it?